 This is starting to get rather stale.
 Luckily the merge is coming, because the prospect of even one more episode of "Fourth-time player Rob knows how to play (finally)," "Everyone hates Phillip, and that pisses Phillip off" and "Those crazy Zapateras who threw a challenge to oust Russell now bicker amongst themselves" is enough to make someone want to throw an immunity idol clue into a volcano, or something.

 We're not sure why there isn't room for other story lines.
-You'd think, based on his far below half-hearted clap for Matt's duel win (quarter-hearted? sixteenth-hearted?), we might get something about Rob's fear that Matt will pop back up in camp in a few days, bellowing "I will strike down upon thee with great vengeance and furious anger those who attempt to poison and destroy my brothers!"
+You'd think, based on his far below half-hearted clap for Matt's duel win (quarter-hearted? sixteenth-hearted?), we might get something about Rob's fear that Matt will pop back up in camp in a few days, bellowing "I will strike down upon thee with great vengeance and furious anger!"
 Or, for that matter, ICU! winner Andrea's thoughts on Matt's impending resurrection.
-Or maybe a little insight into who this Julie person at Zapatera is, or who Mike is aligned with, beyond Freedom, Truth, Justice and The American Way.
+Or maybe a little insight into who this Julie person at Zapatera is, or whom Mike is aligned with, beyond Freedom, Truth, Justice and The American Way.

 But no, nothing.
 Just Phillip angry about rice, and Ashley/Natalie making faces back at him.
 And the Zapateras listing the various perceived faults of the two people who'll receive votes at the end of the show.
 And a bunch of time wasted on someone at Redemption Island who won't be seen again after this episode.
 And that's that.
 Good thing we have recycled challenges to keep us... reading Jeff Probst's live tweets.